TheRustifyer/dotfiles/README.md

 whatever) using a specially crafted alias so that commands are run against that repository and not the usual `.git` local folder, which would interfere with any other *Git* repositories around.

-## Friendly reminder, starting from scratch
+## Friendly reminder, starting from scratch your own `dotfiles` bare repo

 If you haven't been tracking your configurations in a Git repository before, you can start using this technique easily with these lines: